rustykatz/Untitled-bot-game/README.md

 # Untitled Bot Game

-A game about robots that shoot stuff at other robots in an arena for a reason I have yet to come up with as I'm currently lacking creative juices to think of a creative narrative.
+A game where robots compete against one another in an arena.
+A narrative for this game will be added at a later date.

 ## Build Instructions ##
 To try this game, a Web GL build will be incrementally uploaded to the following link: